looeee/THREE.App/README.md

 ### JavaScript

-The App handles setting up all the boilerplate for us, leaving us free to concentrate on lighting, models and positions.
+The App handles setting up all the boilerplate for you, leaving you free to concentrate on lighting, models and making your scenes look amazing!

-It will also set up [OrbitControls(https://threejs.org/docs/#examples/controls/OrbitControls) as `App.controls` and the [GLTFLoader](https://threejs.org/docs/#examples/loaders/GLTFLoader) as `app.loader`.
+It will also set up [OrbitControls](https://threejs.org/docs/#examples/controls/OrbitControls) as `App.controls` and the [GLTFLoader](https://threejs.org/docs/#examples/loaders/GLTFLoader) as `app.loader`.

 If you don't need controls or the loader, just leave out the scripts and they will be gracefully skipped.
 Simple!